top of page

 Erin Parish

 My paintings are visions of subatomic particles, microcosmic atoms and cells that make up the universe, the Higgs Bosun Field.
-Layered circles are the primary means by which I create the illusion of space in my work.
+Layered circles are the primary means by which I create the illusion of space in my work and reference the subconscious.

 Overture copy.jpg